-Sheriff: Deputies shoot armed man outside rehab clinic
+Deputies shoot man outside Florida rehab clinic

 WILTON MANORS, Fla.
-(AP) - An armed man was wounded Friday afternoon during a shootout with Florida deputies in a parking lot near a rehab center, authorities said.
+(AP) - A Florida deputy shot a man in a parking lot near a rehab center Friday afternoon, authorities said.

 The shooting occurred near the Wilton Manors Health and Rehabilitation Center, according to a Broward Sheriff’s Office news release.